 No nation or state can battle AMR alone because of its numerous, interconnected causes.
-Every indian state started exploring the possible public-private partnerships and the involvement of donors and development partners, in addition to the India NAP.
-Along with that all the three SAPs in india focuses on strengthening and streamlining intrastate collaboration and inter-departmental collaboration on AMR.
-However, State Action Plan of Madhya Pradesh focuses on governance mechanisms on AMR containment in the collaboration domain.
+Every Indian state started exploring the possible public-private partnerships and the involvement of donors and development partners, in addition to the India NAP.
+Along with that all the three SAPs in india focuses on Strengthen and streamline intrastate collaboration and inter-departmental collaboration on AMR.
+However, state action plan of Madhya Pradesh focuses on governance mechanisms on AMR containment in the collaboration domain.